 Transfer the shredded cabbage to a large stainless steel bowl with plenty of space for you to get your hands in and mix it around.
 Leave your grated apple to the side for now.

-For 3 lbs. of cabbage you will need 1 tablespoon of salt.
+For 3 pounds of cabbage you will need 1 tablespoon of salt.
 If you’re doing this by weight, in larger quantities, you can use anywhere from .08% salt to 2% salt.
 We like 1.5% salt by weight.
 You’ll want to use a really nice, coarse, quality Sea Salt, pickling salt or a local salt.
 The most important thing is that it is a pure salt.
 You want 95% sodium chloride - it’s very important.
-Ball pickling salt will work just fine.
+Pickling salt will work just fine.